awsdocs/aws-kms-developer-guide/doc_source/programming-key-policies.md

 ## Setting a key policy<a name="put-policy"></a>

-To create or replace the key policy for a CMK, use the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation\.
+To create or replace the key policy for a KMS key, use the [PutKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_PutKeyPolicy.html) operation\.

 `PutKeyPolicy` requires a policy name\.
 The only valid policy name is **default**\.